Table of Contents:

 By the time we got to the bottom of Petawa Creek on Petawanga Lake on Day 9, half of the food had been turned into paddle strokes, and we reorganized the packs to take the shrinking food supply into account.
 Then we set out on a series of up-the-creek and up-the-river adventures that provided quite the contrast to coming down the Misehkow and Albany Rivers.

-First, we spent a difficult day dealing with the 10.5-kilometer stretch of Petawa Creek; then, after sitting tight on Auger Lake for a day while some bad weather passed through, we moved on to the next challenge – paddling up the Witchwood River system.
+First, we spent a difficult day dealing with the 10.5-kilometre stretch of Petawa Creek; then, after sitting tight on Auger Lake for a day while some bad weather passed through, we moved on to the next challenge – paddling up the Witchwood River system.
 It took us a day to get from Auger Lake to Felsia Lake and the mouth of the Witchwood River.
 This post picks up the trip at Felsia Lake and takes us into the Ogoki River system on Whiteclay Lake.

 —————-